stashapp/CommunityScripts/plugins/DupFileManager/README.md

 ### Future Planned Features

-- Currently, the report and advanced menu do not work with Stash settings requiring a password.
-Additional logic will be added to have them use the API Key.
-Planned for 1.0.0 Version.
-- Add an advanced menu that will work with non-tagged reports.
-It will iterated through the existing report file(s) to aplly deletions, instead of searching Stash DB for tagged files.
-Planned for 1.1.0 Version.
+- Add logic to merge performers and galaries seperatly from tag merging on report.
+Planned for 1.5.0 Version.
+- Add code to report to make it when the report updates the screen (due to tag merging), it stays in the same row position.
+Planned for 1.5.0 Version.
-- Greylist deletion option will be added to the advanced menu.
-Planned for 1.0.5 Version.
+- Add logic to merge group metadata when selecting merge option on report.
+Planned for 2.0.0 Version.
 - Add advanced menu directly to the Settings->Tools menu.
-Planned for 1.5.0 Version.
+Planned for 2.0.0 Version.
 - Add report directly to the Settings->Tools menu.
-Planned for 1.5.0 Version.
-- Remove all flags from all scenes option.
-Planned for 1.0.5 Version.
+Planned for 2.0.0 Version.
-- Transfer option settings **[Disable Complete Confirmation]** and **[Disable Delete Confirmation]** when paginating.
-Planned for 1.0.5 Version.